nagendrasyadav/edutargetSportsBackend/Readme.txt

 -----------------------------------------------------------
 - Password is never returned in API responses (always null).
 - Names are automatically capitalized (e.g., "nagendra yadav" -> "Nagendra Yadav").
-- Each user has a "userDisplayed" field in response: [ETU1]-Nagendra Yadav
+- Each userRegistration has a "userDisplayed" field in response: [ETU1]-Nagendra Yadav
-- All actions are logged with user ID and name.
+- All actions are logged with userRegistration ID and name.

 ===========================================================